 You may know someone who is having difficulties making decisions about their personal health, finance or welfare, but there is no form of Power of Attorney in place.
 In this case an application to the Court of Protection would need to be made to allow you to make the necessary decisions to best take care of their personal finances, health and welfare.

-For more information please contact Oliver Campbell in our Private Client Department on 01483 668813.
+For more information please contact our Private Client Department on 01483 751878.

 TP Legal Ltd is regulated by the Solicitors Regulation Authority (SRA no. 567465).

 TP Legal Ltd © is a limited company, registered in England and Wales with registered number 07967867.
 We trade under the name of TP Legal Solicitors ©.
 Directors - Jayne Gill, Tariq Phillips and Hannah White (Solicitors).
 Copyright 2017